Amazon Prime Video Delivery Guide: Specs, Rejections, and How to Avoid Them

 - 3 min read

-Delivering your film to Amazon Prime Video can be more complicated than it looks.
+Delivering your film per Amazon Prime Video specs can be more complicated than it looks.
 Many indie filmmakers assume that exporting a high-resolution ProRes file is enough — but Amazon has specific technical requirements, and subtle mistakes can get your film rejected.

 This guide walks you through the exact specs Amazon Prime expects — and how to deliver with confidence.